epfl-ada/ada-2025-project-othertagada/README.md

 # Research question
 ## What can we learn about conflicts and friendships from analyzing the dynamics that occur within a frequently interacting set of groups ?

+# Description
+This project explores how Reddit communities interact, collaborate, and clash within a densely connected network of subreddits.
+By focusing on the most active and communicative groups, we aim to uncover the dynamics that shape inter-community relationships — whether friendly alliances or hostile exchanges.

 # Specific questions and methods
 Q° : What seems to bring these subreddits together ?
 Are they closely related or completely different ?